rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 3. Get the arguments that are passed to the script

     ```js
-    // Get the first argument that was passed to this script
-    // This should be a slot number between 0 and 7
+    // This argument should be a slot number between 0 and 7
     const slot = process.argv[2];

-    // Get the second argument that was passed to this script
-    // This should be a keyIndex
+    // This argument should be a keyIndex
     const keyIndex = process.argv[3];

-    // Get the third argument that was passed to this script
-    // This should be an unsigned bundle hash
+    // This argument should be an unsigned bundle hash
     const bundleHash = process.argv[4];
+    ```

 4. Define a function to convert the integer arguments to bytes